Wally Gilbert

-Walter John "Wally" Gilbert (December 19, 1900 – September 7, 1958) was an American athlete who performed in professional baseball, football and basketball.
+Walter John Gilbert (December 19, 1900 – September 7, 1958) was an American athlete who performed in professional baseball, football and basketball.

 Over his career, Gilbert played in Major League Baseball from 1928 to 1932 as a third baseman with the Brooklyn Robins and the Cincinnati Reds.
 In addition, he played in the National Football League from 1923 to 1926 for the Duluth Kelleys/Eskimos, as well as for the Buffalo Germans, Denver Tigers and Two Harbors All-Stars basketball squads.

 Early years

 Gilbert was born in 1900 in Oscoda, Michigan.
 He moved to Duluth, Minnesota, as a child.
 At the time of the 1910 U.S. Census, he was living with his parents, Walter and Minnie Gilbert, in Duluth's 7th Ward.
-At the time of the 1920 U.S. Census, Gilbert's father, Walter Gilbert, Sr., was employed as a laborer in a Duluth steel plant.
+At the time of the 1920 U.S. Census, Gilbert's father, Walter Gilbert Sr., was employed as a laborer in a Duluth steel plant.

 Gilbert graduated from Denfeld High School in Duluth where he starred in baseball, basketball and football.
 He led Denfeld's football team to a city championship before graduating in 1920.

 After graduating from high school, Gilbert attended Valparaiso University in Valparaiso, Indiana.
 He played for Valparaiso's 1920 football team that compiled a record of 5-3 and outscored opponents 215 to 60.
 Gilbert also played baseball and basketball at Valparaiso.